benyoung32/LastSpikeServer/README.md

 ## Inspiration

-The goal behind project was to recreate one of my favorite board games, The Last Spike 1976, inside a web application so that I could play the game with friends from far away.
+The goal behind this project was to recreate one of my favorite board games, The Last Spike 1976, inside a web application so that I could play the game with friends from far away.
 The classic Canadian board game is a monopoly-type game where players compete to hoard properties and money while building the transcontinental railroad across Canada.
 The ultimate goal of each player is to have the most money when the last spike of the rail connecting Vancouver and Montreal is driven.

 ## Setup